-Interested in the environment?
-How the Earth’s systems work?
+Interested in the study and protection of our environment?
+The geologic history and future of the Earth?
+The oceans?
+All of the above?
 Would you like to turn your passion into a career?

 Lauren Chartier (Biology, ’20; Environmental Sustainability minor), pictured at right, won a runner up in Environmental & Engineering Geology Session – Students research presentation competition at the national annual Geological Society of America conference in Phoenix Arizona ( September 22 – 25) for her poster “The biogeochemistry of reclaimed sand-mined soils in Caroline County, Virginian Coastal plains, USA”.
 Lauren’s research was supervised by Dr. Ben O. Kisila (Earth and Environmental Sciences Department) and Dr. Josephine Antwii (Biology Department).
 Also involved with the research is Earth and Environmental Sciences graduate Dr. Matthew Ricker (now on the faculty of North Carolina State University).

 UMW’s Summer Science Institute awards for Earth and Environmental Science students

 Departmental students presented results of their summer research at UMW’s 2019 Summer Science Institute symposium on July 24.
 Environmental Science student Mary Hoffman (Class of 2020) was awarded first prize in the poster category, while Thanh-Binh Duong (class of 2020) was awarded second prize in the oral presentation category.
 Both students are advised by Dr. Tyler Frankel.
 Catherine Crowell (Class of 2021), co-advised by Dr. Frankel and Dr. Ben O. Kisila, was awarded second prize in the poster category.

 Binh and Mary presented their results at the Spring 2019 meeting of the Chesapeake Potomac Regional Chapter of the Society of Environmental Toxicology and Chemistry